 Mumbai – Ahmedabad

-Proceed to the domestic terminal after arriving in Mumbai for your flight to Ahmedabad, where our representative will meet you and while providing you with an outline of the tour help you in the check in formalities.
+Proceed to the domestic terminal after arriving in Mumbai for your flight to Ahmedabad where Secrets of India representative will meet you and while providing you with an outline of the tour help you in the check in formalities.

-Take a leisurely tour of the architectural splendors of this ancient trading hub (an official UNESCO Heritage City), known for its magnificent mosques and temples.
-The day will also include visits to a traditional bazaar, Mahatma Gandhi’s ancestral house, and the Calico Museum.
+A leisurely tour of the architectural splendours of the erstwhile important trading centre (tagged as a UNESCO Heritage City) known for its mosques and temples.
+The day will also consist of a bazaar visit, Mahatma Gandhi’s ancestral house and Calico Museum.

-A four hour drive north of Ahmedabad (also known as the Manchester of India) will take you far away from the hustle and bustle of the city to the idyllic rural retreat of Balaram.
-The view from the road is scenic and will unfold before you a facet of India that are still lightly touched by modern society.
+A four-hour drive north of Ahmedabad (also known as the Manchester of India) will take you far away from the hustle and bustle of the city to idyllic rural retreat of Balaram.
+The view from the road is scenic and will unfold before you a facet of India that’s still un-spoilt.

-Leave for Gondal, a small town that was once a vivacious capital city.
-We’ll explore the streets and then visit Naulakha Museum, which is located in the old part of the town and forms part of an ancient riverside palace.
-It is known for its rare collection of royal carriages.
+Leave for Gondal, a small town that was once a remarkable capital city.
+Among the places to see include the interesting Naulakha Museum in the old part of the town forming the part of an old but beautiful riverside palace.
+It is known for its collection of royal carriages.

 Gondal – Diu